 Q. What Linux distribution do you recommend?

 A. If you are new to Linux and coming from a Windows background, I understand that Ubuntu is very friendly to Windows users.
-Another candidate is Linux XP which is designed to look very much like Windows.

 That said, the bulk of my experience is with Red Hat and its derivatives, CentOS and Fedora.
 Red Hat is a commercial product that you buy or download and install, but you must buy a support subscription to get updates or telephone support.
 Many businesses feel more secure with this kind of product, especially if their IT people are not well experienced in Linux.
 Minor version upgrades come out about every 18 months, and major version upgrades every few years.
 Red Hat is very stable and will work on nearly all hardware.